karlhulme/jsonotron/readme.md

 ### Distribution

 * All the code generation is kept in one place.
 (Otherwise, multiple micro-services using the same programming language would have to implement the same duplicated code generation tool chain.)
 * Micro-service developers can selectively import "systems" of JSON schemas, rather than having to import everything.
-This reduces the chance of name collision, although a central service provides opportunities for mapping system names to prefixes.
-* Micro-service developers can dictate the JSON schema domain because the service sets the schema ID.
-This also means that individual schemas can use a relative syntax which is easier to maintain.
+(In future we may need to be able to rename types on request where name clashes are occurring.)
 * Micro-service developers can import language-specific validators and strongly-typed deserialisers.
 * Micro-service developers can import base data so it's available at compile time.
 * Micro-service developers can view detailed interactive schema documentation. (future)

-## Defining schemas
+## Defining Schemas

 Jsonotron manages a set of Jsonotron types.
 These types are either **schema types** or **enum types**.

+### Schema Types

-A **schema type** is a thin wrapper around a JSON schema that you can define directly.
+A schema type is a thin wrapper around a JSON schema that you can define directly.
 This gives us the benefit of a wide range of validation checks, including the use of regular expressions.

 A schema type can be used to define new primitives like shortString or longString, whereby you assign a specific maximum length that is then well known (and can be enforced) across the system.